aphyr/distsys-class/README.markdown

     - A in causal past of B
     - B in causal past of A
 - Pragmatically: the past is shared; the present is independent
-  - Only independent states need to be preserved
+  - Only "present", independent states need to be preserved
-  - States which led to new states can be discarded
+  - Ancestor states can be discarded
   - Lets us garbage-collect the past
 - O(processes) in space
   - Requires coordination for GC
-  - Or sacrifice correctness and prune old entries
+  - Or sacrifice correctness and prune old vclock entries

-### Dotted Version Vectors

-- Basically: better vector clocks
+- Variants
-- Still a partial order, but orders *more* events
+  - Dotted Version Vectors - for client/server systems, orders *more* events
-- Reduces issues with sibling explosion
+  - Interval Tree Clocks - for when processes come and go

 ### GPS & Atomic Clocks

 - Much better than NTP
   - Globally distributed total orders on the scale of milliseconds
   - Can do one possibly conflicting thing per uncertainty window
-- Only people with this right now are Google Spanner
+- Only people with this right now are Google
+  - Spanner: globally distributed strongly consistent transactions
   - And they're not sharing
 - More expensive than you'd like
-  - Vendors can get it wrong
+  - Several hundred per GPS receiver
+  - Atomic clocks for local corroboration: $$$$?
-    - Need multiple sources: vendors can get it wrong
+  - Need multiple types of GPS: vendors can get it wrong
-  - I don't know who's doing it yet, but I'd bet dollars to donuts every major datacenter in the future will offer dedicated HW interfaces for bounded-accuracy time.
+  - I don't know who's doing it yet, but I'd bet datacenters in the future will offer dedicated HW interfaces for bounded-accuracy time.

+## Review

+We've covered the fundamental primitives of distributed systems.
+Nodes exchange messages through a network, and both nodes and networks can fail in various ways.
+Protocols like TCP and UDP give us primitive channels for processes to communicate, and we can order events using clocks.
+Now, we'll discuss some high-level *properties* of distributed systems.

 ## Availability

-- Availability is the set of successful operations out of attempted operations
+- Availability is basically the fraction of attempted operations which succeed.

 ### Total availability

-- Naieve: every operation succeeds
+- Naive: every operation succeeds
-- In consistency lit: every operation against a non-failing node succeeds
+- In consistency lit: every operation on a non-failing node succeeds
   - Nothing you can do about the failing nodes

 ### Sticky availability

 - Every operation against a non-failing node succeeds
   - With the constraint that clients always talk to the same nodes

+### High availability

+- Better than if the system *weren't* distributed.
+- e.g. tolerant of up to f failures, but no more
+- Maybe some operations fail

+### Majority available

+- Operations succeed *if* they occur on a node which can communicate with a majority of the cluster
+- Operations against minority components may fail

 ### Quantifying availability